engineegr/rollUpIt.lnx/wiki/md/cisco.md/QoS_in_VoIP.md

 6. ##### DiffServ CP

-The first architectural approach to providing end-to-end QoS required that the application signal its QoS resource requirements (such as bandwidth and guaranteed delay) to the network.
+The second architectural approach to providing end-to-end QoS required that the application signal its QoS resource requirements (such as bandwidth and guaranteed delay) to the network.
 In a VoIP scenario, this architectural approach meant that either the IP telephone or voice gateway needed to make QoS requests to every hop in the network so that end-to-end resources would be allocated.
 Every hop needed to maintain call state information to determine when to release the QoS resources for other calls and applications, and if enough resources were available, to accept calls with QoS guarantees.
 This method is called the Integrated Services QoS model.
 The most common implementation of Integrated Services uses **Resource Reservation Protocol (RSVP)**.
 RSVP has some advantages, such as **Call Admission Control (CAC)**, where a call can be rerouted by sending an appropriate signal to the originator if the network does not have the QoS resources available to support it.
 However, RSVP also suffers from some scalability issues; RSVP and those issues are discussed later in this document.

 The DS architecture is the most widely deployed and supported QoS model today.
 It provides a scalable mechanism to classify packets into groups or classes that have similar QoS requirements and then gives these groups the required treatment at every hop in the network.
 The scalability comes from the fact that packets are classified at the edges of the DS "cloud" or region and marked appropriately so that the core routers in the cloud can provide QoS based simply on the DS class.
 The six most significant bits of the IP Type of Service (ToS) byte are used to specify the DS class; the Differentiated Services Code Point (DSCP) defines these six bits.
 The first 3 bits of DiffServ CP are used for compatibility with IP Precedence.